tresorit/ZeroKit-Azure-marketplace-vm/README.md

 # ZeroKit sample backend for Azure marketplace
 This is a small, easy-to-install VM for Azure marketplace.
 The VM self-hosts a ZeroKit sample backend along with its database and management utility.
 After a minimal configuration it can be used to quickly start the development with ZeroKit.

+**Notes for mobile developers:** This VM is also available with Realm mobile database instead of MongoDB and an integrated Realm Object Server for mobile development.
+[Please click here to read the documentation of the Realm edition of this VM.](https://github.com/tresorit/ZeroKit-Azure-marketplace-vm/blob/master/REALM.README.md)

 **Warning:** This VM is created only for development and evaluation purposes.
 It does not create or install any HTTPS certificates, and not suitable for scaling-out (installing on clusters of multiple VMs).
 If you want to use the sample server as the base of your production code, then we highly recommend to use our [Azure one click installation project](https://github.com/tresorit/ZeroKit-Azure-backend-sample).
 That uses the same sample server code, but installs it into Azure cloud as a scaleable web application with an SSL certificate issued by Microsoft.